jorgebucaran/hyperapp/README.md

 The view is a function that returns HTML via the `html` function.

-The view has a signature `(model, msg)`, where `model` is the current model, and `msg` is a function you use to call reducers / cause effects.
+The view has a signature `(model, msg)`, where `model` is the current model, and `msg` is an object you use to call reducers / cause effects.

 ```js
 msg.name(data)